 Professor Appadurai was born and educated in Bombay.
-He graduated from St. Xavier’s High School and earned his Intermediate Arts degree from Elphinstone College before coming to the United States.
-He earned his B.A. from Brandeis University in 1970, and his M.A.
+He graduated from St. Xavier’s High School and took his Intermediate Arts degree from Elphinstone College before coming to the United States.
+He earned his B.A. from Brandeis University in 1967, and his M.A.
 (1973) and Ph.D.
-(1976) from the University of Chicago.
+(1976) from The Committee on Social Thought at the University of Chicago.

-During his academic career, he has held professorial chairs at Yale University, the University of Chicago, and the University of Pennsylvania, and has held visiting appointments at the Ecole des Hautes Etudes en Sciences Sociales (Paris), the University of Michigan, the University of Iowa, Columbia University and New York University.
-He serves on several scholarly and advisory bodies in the United States, Latin America, Europe and India.
-He has authored numerous books and scholarly articles including Fear of Small Numbers: An Essay on the Geography of Anger (2006, Duke University Press) and Modernity at Large: Cultural Dimensions of Globalization, (1996, University of Minnesota Press; 1997, Oxford University Press, Delhi).
-His previous scholarly publications have covered such topics as religion, cuisine, agriculture and mass culture in India.
+During his academic career, he has also held professorial chairs at Yale University, the University of Chicago and the University of Pennsylvania, and has held visiting appointments at the École des Hautes Études en Sciences Sociales (Paris), the University of Delhi, the University of Michigan, the University of Amsterdam, the University of Iowa, Columbia University and New York University.
+He has authored numerous books and scholarly articles, including Fear of Small Numbers: An Essay on the Geography of Anger (Duke 2006) and Modernity at Large: Cultural Dimensions of Globalization, (Minnesota 1996; Oxford India 1997).
+His books have been translated into French, German, Spanish, Portuguese, Japanese, Chinese and Italian.

 Arjun Appadurai has held numerous fellowships and scholarships and has received several scholarly honors, including residential fellowships at the Center for Advanced Study in the Behavioral Sciences in Palo Alto (California) and the Institute for Advanced Study in Princeton, and an Individual Research Fellowship from the Open Society Institute (New York).
-He is a fellow of the American Academy of Arts and Sciences.
-He served or has served on numerous national and international advisory bodies, including the advisory council of the Smithsonian Institute, and the governing boards of: the Center for Arts and Culture (Washington, DC), the Institute for Cultural Pluralism (Rio de Janeiro), the Research Center for Religion and Society (Amsterdam), Amsterdam School for Social Science Research, and the Social Science Research Council (New York).
+He was elected a Fellow of the American Academy of Arts and Sciences in 1997.
+In 2013, he was awarded an honorary doctorate by Erasmus University in the Netherlands.